Followers

 Fort of Futility

-But as the Americans should have learned from the debacle at Fort Washington the previous year, a powerful fort that is undermanned is a liability, not an asset.
-And Ticonderoga was undermanned with men who were ill-fed and ill-equipped.
-Powder and provisions of all kinds were lacking.
-Scarcely 2,500 men in a fort requiring 10,000 for a proper garrison.
-Burgoyne had over 8,000 British and German troops and plenty of artillery and supplies.
+But as the Americans should have learned from the debacle at Fort Washington the previous year, a powerful fort that is undermanned becomes a liability, not an asset.
+Ticonderoga was undermanned, with men who were ill-fed and ill-equipped.
+Powder and provisions of all kinds were scarce.
+There were barely 2,500 men in a fort that needed 10,000 for a proper garrison.
+Burgoyne had over 8,000 British and German troops along with plenty of artillery and supplies.

 Fort Ticonderoga